assemble/context-workshop/docs/03-view-locals.md

 app.data({title: 'Site Title'});

 // Add a "button" partial with view locals data.
-// This data is only overriden by "render locals" if the button is rendered directly with `.render` and "render locals" are passed into `.render`.
+// This data is only overridden by "render locals" if the button is rendered directly with `.render` and "render locals" are passed into `.render`.

 app.partial('button', {
   content: 'button: <%= title %>',